 WIND ENERGY FACILITIES LOCAL LAW

-Local Law Number 1 of 2009, entitled “WIND ENERGY FACILITIES LOCAL LAW,” is hereby adopted by Resolution of the Town Board of the Town of Enfield, Resolution dated January 14, 2009, and reads in its entirety as follows:
+This Amended and Restated Local Law Number _ of 2016, entitled “2016 WIND ENERGY FACILITIES LOCAL LAW,” is hereby adopted by Resolution of the Town Board of the Town of Enfield, Resolution dated ________________, and reads in its entirety as follows:

 ARTICLE I – GENERAL STATEMENT AND DEFINITIONS

-SECTION 1: TITLE & APPLICATION - This Local Law shall be known as “Local Law Number 1 of 2009” (herein, the “Local Law”).
-Local Law Number 1 of 2009 hereby repeals any prior Local Law or Resolution that is inconsistent herewith.
-Local Law Number 1 of 2009 applies to all land and governed projects within the Town of Enfield, in Tompkins County, New York.
+SECTION 1: TITLE & APPLICATION - This Local Law, as amended and restated, shall be known as “Local Law Number _ of 2016” (herein, the “2016 Local Law”).
+Local Law Number _ of 2016 hereby repeals any prior Local Law or Resolution that is inconsistent herewith provided, however, that any project to construct and operate a WIND ENERGY FACILITY with a valid, complete application for a Wind Energy Permit filed before [Insert date of this law], 2016 shall continue to be subject to the provisions of Local Law Number 1 of 2009, entitled “WIND ENERGY FACILITIES LOCAL LAW”, dated January 14, 2009 (“the 2009 Local Law”).
+Local Law Number _ of 2016 applies to all land and governed projects within the Town of Enfield, in Tompkins County, New York.

-SECTION 2: LEGISLATIVE FINDINGS - The Town Board of the Town of Enfield adopts this Local Law to promote the effective and efficient use of the Town’s wind energy resources through Wind Energy Facilities and Wind Turbine Generators, and to regulate the design and placement of such systems so that the public health, safety, and welfare will not be unreasonably jeopardized.
+SECTION 2: LEGISLATIVE FINDINGS - The Town Board of the Town of Enfield adopts this 2016 Local Law to promote the effective and efficient use of the Town’s wind energy resources through Wind Energy Facilities and Wind Turbine Generators, and to regulate the design and placement of such systems so that the public health, safety, and welfare will not be unreasonably jeopardized.
 Further, the Town Board of the Town of Enfield finds and declares that: (i) wind energy is an abundant, renewable and non-polluting energy resource of the Town and its conversion to electricity may reduce dependence on nonrenewable energy sources and decrease the air and water pollution that results from the use of conventional energy resources; (ii) the generation of electricity from properly sited wind turbines, including small systems, can be cost effective, and in many cases existing power distribution systems can be used to transmit electricity from wind-generating stations to utilities or other users or energy consumption at that location can be reduced; (iii) regulation of the siting and installation of wind turbines is necessary for the purpose of protecting the health, safety, and welfare of neighboring property owners and the general public; (iv) wind turbines, if not properly sited and regulated, represent significant potential aesthetic impacts because of their large size, lighting, and shadow effects; (v) wind turbines can be sources of noise, which, if unregulated, can negatively affect adjoining properties and residents; (vi) without proper planning, the construction of Wind Energy Facilities and Wind Turbine Generators can create traffic problems and damage local roads; and (vii) if improperly sited, wind turbines can interfere with certain types of communications.